Agile Management Overview

 It is clear that the Agile Methodology, when effectively employed in conducive environments, produces rewarding and significant benefits.
 As discussed in my previous article, A Look at Agile Management, it remains that regardless of the management technique used, application of good project management fundamentals is an absolute must for successful projects.

-A Look at Agile Management
+This post is part of the series: A Look at Agile Management

 Agile Management has evolved from Agile Software Development to Management Methodology.
 This article takes a look at the Agile Management methodology.